 \section{Abstract}

-We analyze simultaneous estimations of multiple parameters in postselection measurements in terms of a tradeoff relation.
-A system, or a sensor, is characterized by a set of parameters, interacts with a measurement apparatus (MA), and then is postselected onto a final state.
+We analyze simultaneous quantum estimations of multiple parameters with postselection measurements in terms of a tradeoff relation.
+The system, or a sensor, is characterized by a set of parameters, interacts with a measurement apparatus (MA), and then is postselected onto a set of orthonormal final states.
 Measurements of the MA yield an estimation of the parameters.
-We first derive classical and quantum Cram\'er-Rao lower bounds and discuss the tradeoffs in the postselection measurements in general.
-Then, we discuss simultaneous measurements of phase and its fluctuation as an example.
-We found that the quantum Cram\'er-Rao bound can be attained and the quantum tradeoff can be saturated and thus all the parameters can, in principle, attain the ultimate precision simultaneously.
+We first derive classical and quantum Cram\'er-Rao lower bounds and then discuss their archivable condition and the tradeoffs in the postselection measurements in general, including the case when a sensor is in mixed state.
+Its whole information can, in principle, be obtained via the MA which is not possible without postselection.
+We, then, apply the framework to simultaneous measurements of phase and its fluctuation as an example.